Thinking &

 Preschoolers: 3 - 5 Years

 Preschoolers are thinkers, planners, and wonderers.
-Their cognitive world is expanding rapidly, from colors and counting to storytelling and early literacy.
+Their thinking world is expanding rapidly, from colors and counting to storytelling and early literacy.

 Something to Notice